Skip to content

 2. Stage GPT-OSS weights for Flax/NNX

 Run the staging helper to materialize a Flax .msgpack bundle plus a matching config.json.
-The exporter and expect-graph tests consume this format directly.
+The exporter consumes this format directly.

 poetry run python scripts/export_flax_gpt_oss_params.py \